-SOAR is a program sponsored by SAMHSA (Substance Abuse and Mental Health Services Administration) to increase access to Social Security Administration (SSA) disability benefits for people who are at-risk of or experiencing homelessness.
+SOAR is a program sponsored by SAMHSA (Substance Abuse and Mental Health Services Administration) to increase access to Social Security Administration (SSA) disability benefits for people who are homeless and at risk of homelessness.
 SSA disability benefits include SSI (Supplemental Security Income) and SSDI (Social Security Disability Insurance).
 These programs both include monthly income benefits and healthcare benefits.
 SSI recipients are eligible for Medicaid benefits and SSDI recipients receive Medicare benefits.

 NCCEH serves as the state lead for SOAR in North Carolina.
-NCCEH offers trainings and ongoing technical support for SOAR providers as they apply for SSI/SSDI benefits on behalf of their clients in a more effective and efficient manner.
-NCCEH also helps communities educate key stakeholders about SSA benefits and create collaborations and systems change to expedite SSI/SSDI applications for individuals who are at-risk of or experiencing homelessness.
+NCCEH offers trainings and ongoing technical support for caseworkers as they apply for SSI/SSDI benefits in a more effective and efficient manner.
+NCCEH also helps communities in NC educate key stakeholders about SSA benefits and create collaborations and systems change to expedite SSI/SSDI applications for individuals who are homeless or at risk of homelessness.